rttrorg/rttr/doc/md_pages/main_page.md

 The following persons has been very helpful:

 - Ville Voutilainen, for reviewing and improving the code base
-- Paul Mensonides, for given me an introduction in preprocessor metaprogramming
+- Paul Mensonides, for given me an introduction in template and preprocessor metaprogramming